thewca/wca-regulations-january-2026/wca-regulations.md

 ## <article-5><puzzle-defects><puzzledefects> Article 5: Puzzle Defects

 - 5a) Examples of puzzle defects include: popped parts, pieces twisted in place, and detached screws/caps/stickers.
 - 5b) If a puzzle defect occurs during an attempt, the competitor may choose to either repair the defect and continue the attempt, or to stop the attempt.
+The competitor is not permitted to cause a puzzle defect intentionally, unless correcting a previous puzzle defect (see [Regulation 5b3b](regulations:regulation:5b3b) and [Regulation 5b3c](regulations:regulation:5b3c)).
+Examples of intentionally causing puzzle defects: removing an attached center cap, rotating a corner piece, peeling a sticker.
     - 5b1) If a competitor chooses to repair the puzzle, they must repair only the defective parts.
 Tools and/or parts of other puzzles must not be used to repair the original puzzle.
 Penalty: disqualification of the attempt (DNF).
     - 5b2) Any repair to a puzzle must not give the competitor an advantage in solving the puzzle.
 Penalty: disqualification of the attempt (DNF).
     - 5b3) Permitted repairs: